kube-reporting/metering-operator/Documentation/Using-chargeback.md

 ### `gracePeriod`

 By default, a report is not run until the `reportingEnd` plus the `gracePeriod` has been reached.
+The grace period is not used when aggregating over the reporting period.
+This is primarily useful when you have an AWS Billing Report which may get it's latest information up to 24 hours after the billing period has ended.
 The grace period is a duration of time, which by default is `5m`.
+Has no effect if `runImmediately` is true.

 ### `runImmediately`